 Prior to joining SPM, Cam served as Digital Director on 2018’s most expensive race – former Illinois Governor Bruce Rauner’s re-election campaign.

 From 2015 to 2017, Cam worked at the digital marketing firm Targeted Victory, serving as the Lead Digital Adviser for a number of notable federal and state clients, including Senators Murkowski and Burr.
 Cam also helped launch Senator Blackburn’s award-winning small dollar fundraising campaign and was a Digital Fundraising Consultant for the NRCC and the RGA.

 Prior to starting his career in politics, Cam was a 4th Grade Teacher in Forsyth, GA - a career that inspired him to seek strong policy solutions to educating the next generation.
 He is a graduate of Georgia College & State University in Milledgeville, GA, where he majored in Early Childhood Education.

 Cam lives in Roswell, GA, and enjoys attending concerts and Atlanta Hawks games in his spare time.

-Adam Katora is the Interactive Media Coordinator at Strategic Partners & Media where he assists in the development of websites, web applications, and data management projects.
+Adam Katora is the Interactive Media Developer at Strategic Partners & Media where he assists in the development of websites, web applications, and data management projects.

 Prior to joining SPM, Adam served as Data Director of the Maryland Republican Party.
 Throughout the 2018 election cycle, he assisted candidates up and down the ballot to build out their campaign digital and data infrastructures.